henrikstranneheim/MIP_api/docs/MIP_overview.rst

 ^^^^^^^^^^
 - Pedigree file (`PLINK`_-format; See :doc:`pedigree_file` & MIP´s github `repository`_).
 - Configuration file (`YAML`_-format; See :doc:`configuration_file` & MIP´s github `repository`_).
-- Master template files for intersectCollect.pl (See :doc:`intersectCollect` & MIP´s github `repository`_).
-- Master template file for selecting variants to include in the clinical list prior to ranking the variants (See :doc:`intersectCollect` & MIP´s github `repository`_).

 Usage
 ~~~~~
 MIP is called from the command line and takes input from the command line
 (precedence), a config file (yaml-format) or falls back on defaults where applicable.

-Lists are supplied as comma separated input or repeated flag entries.
+Lists are supplied as comma separated input, repeated flag entries on the command line or
+in the config using the yaml format for arrays.

 .. note::